dreadwrr/spotifyPopups/README.md

 **Installation instructions**

-download zip to my scripts  https://github.com/dreadwrr/spotifyPopups/tree/main unpack it to a directory of your choosing. make sure to edit working directory in both scripts.
+download zip to my scripts  https://github.com/dreadwrr/spotifyPopups/tree/main  <br>
+unpack it to a directory of your choosing. make sure to edit working directory in both scripts.
 <br>
 <br>